Join Jorge’s campaign to bring the youth voice to the Portland Public School Board

 State Representative HD 45

-Jorge Sanchez Bautista is a student leader, community organizer, and long-time educational advocate.
-He first became involved in 2017, when gentrification and rent spikes hit his neighborhood, Cully.
-He became part of the Normandy apartments movement in 2017 as a 10 year old with his family, friends, and neighbors.
-Since then, Jorge has been fighting for social issues including climate change, transportation equity, gun violence prevention, educational funding, police accountability, and more.
+Jorge is a student, organizer, and long-time educational advocate.
+He first became socially involved in 2017, when gentrification and rent spikes hit his NE neighborhood, Cully.
+He, alongside his family, friends, and neighbors, became part of the Normandy apartments march in 2017 at 10 years old to fight back against folks who were putting profits over people.